 No matter what business you are in, you have competition.
 And if you don’t right now, you will soon enough.

-Now whether your competition is bigger and better than you or not, you can always learn something from them.
-But there is only one issue… your competition isn’t going to open up to you and tell you what is working for them.
-Especially from a marketing perspective.
+Whether your competition is bigger and better than you are or not, you can always learn something from them.
+But there is only one issue… your competition isn’t going to open up to you and tell you what is working for them…especially from a marketing perspective.

 Mission critical tool #8: Unbounce